Southern Praying Mantis, An Effective Chinese Martial Art System

 Southern Mantis Forms

 Southern praying mantis also has Chi Gong exercises which foster relaxation, well-being, and health.
+Practitioners dedicate time to these exercises, which are as important for the mind’s agility as for the body’s strength.

 Southern Mantis, Bak Mei, and Dragon Kung Fu are all martial arts which are associated with the Hakka people of China, and are called Hakka styles.
 While Wing Chun is not a Hakka style, it does incorporate some elements of Hakka.
+This cultural blending enriches the martial arts community and ensures the continuation of varied traditional practices.

 Praying Mantis Techniques

 The combination of powerful strikes delivered to the most vulnerable points of the opponent with grappling and throws makes this system very effective for self-defense, but in addition to conditioning the hands, it is also necessary to develop balance, flexibility, and accuracy.
+These key elements of martial arts practice are rooted in the ancient application of knowledge passed down through rigorous training and tradition.

 3 Praying Mantis Styles